skuya17/odin-recipes/README.md

-Learning how to build basic recipe website
+Learning how to build basic recipe website by adding 3 Recipes
-Added 3 Recipes